ShreshthaSingh011/Web-design/README.md

 # Web-Design
+<div align="justify"> your text
 When exploring beginner-friendly web design projects, one can discover a variety of resources offering detailed documentation with HTML, CSS, and occasionally JavaScript code.
 These projects are ideal for honing skills and finding inspiration for future web development endeavors.
-Whether one is interested in creating simple landing pages or experimenting with interactive prototypes, each project provides a valuable opportunity to learn and grow.
+Whether one is interested in creating simple landing pages or experimenting with interactive prototypes, each project provides a valuable opportunity to learn and grow.</div>

 # Learning CSS Transforms by Building a penguin
 We transform HTML elements to create appealing designs that draw the reader's eye.
 We can use transforms to rotate elements, scale them, and more.
 In this course, I have built  a penguin.
 I used CSS transforms to position and resize the parts of the penguin, create a background, and animate oour work.